-- Two inches of latex-like Avena foam form Leesa’s top layer, providing comfort and contour support.
+- Two inches of cooling foam form Leesa’s top layer, providing comfort and contour support.
 This layer also gives the mattress its springy, firm surface feel.

 - A 2″ middle layer of memory foam offers additional support and body contouring.